COVID-19 Update for PRC Alliance Pain Relief Centers

 In partnership with Alliance Interventional, we are taking every precaution to ensure patient and community safety in the wake of the COVID-19 pandemic.
 We will be providing updates here.

-- Requiring every patient to wear their masks or face coverings while in our offices or surgery center.
-Acceptable masks include homemade masks, cloth masks, medical masks or cloth coverings such as a bandana.
-Masks and cloth face coverings should fit snuggly, but comfortably against the sides of your face, covering both your nose and mouth.
+- Please wear a face covering when you enter our facility and throughout your appointment.
+We are requiring all patients and our care team to do so!
+Acceptable masks include homemade masks, cloth masks, medical masks or cloth coverings such as a bandanna.
+Your face covering should fit comfortably against the sides of your face, covering both your nose and mouth.

-- Asking patients to call from your vehicle once you reach the center.
+- Please call from your vehicle once you reach the center.
 We will notify you via phone or text when it is time to enter the clinic.

-- Asking patients to complete a COVID-19 screening questionnaire and have temperatures checked upon arrival.
+- Upon arrival, we’ll ask you to complete a very short COVID-19 screening questionnaire and you will have your temperature checked.

-- Limiting guests in our facility to only the patient; no family or friends will be allowed inside at this time.
+- Please ask anyone accompanying you to wait in the car if possible.
+We are limiting guests in our facility to only the patient to help assure safety for all patients and team members.
 In the event you require assistance such as an interpreter or due to mobility issues, please let our scheduling team know in advance of your visit.
 Support will be limited to one individual who will also be screened and asked to follow all guidelines.

 We offer full telehealth services—which include a secure system to communicate with patients using their electronic devices (for example: a device with a speaker and a camera such as an iPhone, iPad, android device, computer).
 Each patient’s plan of care is carefully assessed to determine when on-site visits, essential procedures, or telehealth visits are required.
 Patients scheduled for a telehealth visit (as determined by their treating provider), will be contacted by one of our Care Team Members and guided through the telehealth process.

-If you were not displaying symptoms at the time of scheduling your appointment, but have since began to experience symptoms of COVID-19 (including a fever, cough or other respiratory symptoms, shortness of breath or difficulty breathing), been exposed to or are caring for an individual who is positive for COVID-19, or have traveled from a U.S. area of concern or country of concern (as currently defined by the CDC) within the past 14 days, please call us at 386.274.2977 before coming for your appointment to speak with a PRC Alliance Pain Relief Centers Care Team member.
+If you were not displaying symptoms at the time of scheduling or confirming your appointment, but have since begun to experience symptoms of COVID-19 (including a fever, new or changed cough, shortness of breath or difficulty breathing), been exposed to or are caring for an individual who is positive for COVID-19, or have traveled outside of the United States, been on a cruise, or traveled to or from an area experiencing COVID-19 spread, please call us at 386.274.2977 to speak with a PRC Alliance Pain Relief Centers Care Team member.
 If you are determined to be in an at-risk category, we will work with you to reschedule your appointment appropriately.
-In addition, call your referring provider for direction regarding your current symptoms.
+In addition, call your referring provider to discuss next steps in your care.

 Watch Our Patient Safety Video: